soumiknafiulferdous/Hotel-Management-with-Distributed-Databases/README.md

 ## Functions and Procedures

-Four functions and two procedures are created for the project.
-The usefulness and name of the procedures are given below:
+Three functions and four procedures are created for the project.
+The name and usefulness of the procedures are given below:

 Function:
 1. func_customer_mobile1: Displays the mobile number of the customer.